 If you purchased in person at the Steve & Rashmi Gupta Box Office, please remember to bring your physical ticket for entry to the event.

-You will receive an Event Guide with a map detailing various "checkpoints” that are located next to our artist projects, installations, and performances.
+Your Report Card: Upon arrival, you'll receive an Event Guide (your "Report Card") with a map detailing various checkpoints that are located next to our artist projects, installations, and performances.

 Though dressing to theme is not required, we are excited to see some of your inspired outfits!